PumukyDev/pi-pumukychat/README.md

 # PumukyDev Web Server

 This is my **self hosted web server**.
-At the moment it is hosted in my laptop with arch linux so **do not expect great availability** (In a few months it will be running 24/7 in a Raspberry Pi)
+At the moment it is hosted in my desktop computer with debian so **do not expect great availability** (In a few months it will be running 24/7 in a Raspberry Pi)

 ## Download